The Nimitz-class aircraft carrier USS Abraham Lincoln (Picture: US Department of Defense).

 The Trump administration has been intensifying a pressure campaign against Iran.

-Last month, President Donald Trump announced the US will no longer exempt any countries from US sanctions if they continue to buy Iranian oil, a decision that primarily affects the five remaining major importers: China and India, and US treaty allies Japan, South Korea and Turkey.
+Earlier this year, President Donald Trump announced the US will no longer exempt any countries from US sanctions if they continue to buy Iranian oil, a decision that primarily affects the five remaining major importers: China and India, and US treaty allies Japan, South Korea and Turkey.

 The US also recently designated Iran's Revolutionary Guard as a terrorist group, the first ever for an entire division of another government.